 All of the filling recipes below will be great for fruit hand pies.
 Just add some extra cornstarch to make sure they thicken up well.

 Click the links on the pictures to check out the pictured pie filling recipes.
-Or make the blackberry filling in our recipe card like we did.
-It’s a really great hand pie filling.

-My Favorite perfect pie crust for this recipe is a sourdough crust.
+Our favorite perfect pie crust for this recipe is a sourdough crust.
 It will give you a deep rich flavor that’s pretty hard to beat and compliments fruit fillings really well.

-Sourdough pie crust also holds up well, makes a flaky pie crust and ALSO has a bit of puff from the sourdough.
+Sourdough pie crust also holds up well, makes a flaky pie crust and also has a bit of puff from the sourdough.

 Use our sourdough pie crust or the coconut oil pie crust for a firmer crust.